 While I do not sell cakes professionally (too much stress!)
-I do love making them and I knew I wanted to make something girly, but different, for my cousin’s 13th birthday.
-Pink was the colour choice, obviously, but I needed something more.
+I do love making them and I knew I wanted to make something girly, but different, for my cousin's 13th birthday.
+Pink was the color choice, obviously, but I needed something more.
 Her mother is kind of crazy when it comes to things, so I figured a zebra pattern on the inside of the cake would please the pair (and I had been dying to try the technique!)

 Welcome to my zebra cake with messy ruffles!
 Ahhh, so happy I can finally share this with you guys!
 I shared some pictures on my personal Facebook, but held off anywhere else.
 My sister teased me that I cut into the birthday girl's cake to take a picture, but hey, she was getting free cake so no complaints!

 Now, coming up with the design idea for this zebra cake with messy ruffles was kind of a journey.
 I knew I wanted those zebra stripes.
 I did not want to go with black stripes because it would be too harsh against pink icing.
 I knew the icing had to be pink, but how was I suppose to decorate the cake so it paired perfectly with the inside?